-After the posting process, the status is going to change from Open to Validated.
+After that validate and post the bank statement.
+The status is going to change from Open to Validated.

-Next, we have to create a new journal entry.
-We have to go at the Bank accounts sheet and click on Reconcile > Bank reconciliation > New, and that’s going to pull it in with a draft status:
+Next, create a new journal entry. go to the Bank accounts sheet and click on Reconcile > Bank reconciliation > New, and that’s going to pull it in with a draft status.

 The next step is the matching part.
 Since we are not making a manual reconciliation process, we do not have to select all the transactions to manually match them.
 In this order, we are going to use our matching rules.
 Click on Worksheet > Run matching rules and select the parameters.

-I hope this article was useful in settting up the advanced bank reconciliation process within Microsoft Dynamics 365 Finance and Operations.
-If you require specialized advice for bank reconciliation or more details about all Microsoft Dynamics 365 solutions, please fill out the form bellow and one of our experts will contact you.
+I hope this article was useful in setting up the advanced bank reconciliation process within Microsoft Dynamics 365 Finance and Operations.
+If you require specialized advice for bank reconciliation or more details about all Microsoft Dynamics 365 solutions, please contact us.